sorayabenson/Lab-03-RPS/README.md

     //- getRandomThrow function in get-random-throw.js

-    - doesUserWin function in does-user-win.js
+    //- doesUserWin function in does-user-win.js
         //- player parameter
         //- computer parameter
         //- returns: draw, win, or lose
-        - TDD didUserWin function
+        //- TDD didUserWin function
-            -One test for each possible out come, which are 9
+            //-One test for each possible out come, which are 9

     //- state
-        - wins
+        //- wins
-        - losses
+        //- losses
-        - draws
+        //- draws

-    - event listener
+    //- event listener
-        - what happens when the button clicks
+        //- what happens when the button clicks
-            -it compares player and computer
+            //-it compares player and computer
-            -adds win, loss, display
+            //-adds win, loss, display
-            -sends message
+            //-sends message